-to multiple nodes (called anycast membership), but unlike multicasting, only one member of the assigned anycast address communicates with the originator at a time.
+The Internet Protocol version 6 (IPv6) has three types of IP addresses, that is, unicast and multicast addresses as in IPv4, and an anycast address that is the subject of the current article.
+Table 1 summarizes the forms of communication for these addresses.
+A unicast address is a unique identifier for each network interface, and multiple interfaces must not be assigned the same unicast address.
+Packets with the same destination address are sent to the same node.
+A multicast address, on the other hand, is assigned to a group of nodes, that is, all group members have the same multicast address and packets for this address are sent to all members simultaneously.
+Like a multicast address, a single anycast address is assigned to multiple nodes (called anycast membership), but unlike multicasting, only one member of the assigned anycast address communicates with the originator at a time.
 Figure 1 has an example of anycast communication.
-There are three nodes associated with the anycast address A{any} .
-When the source node sends a packet, where the destination address is A{any} , the packet is sent to one of three nodes (X{uni}) in this figure), not to all hosts.
-The advantage of anycasting is that the source node can receive a specific service without knowledge on current conditions in service nodes and/or networks.
-When host X{uni} goes down, the packet for A{any} can be sent to another host $(Y{uni} \text{ or } Z{uni})$ (Fig. 1).
-How appropriately the destination node is chosen from any cast membership depends on the anycast routing protocol, which will be discussed more in Section III.
+There are three nodes associated with the anycast address $A{any}$ .
+When the source node sends a packet where the destination address is $A{any}$ , the packet is sent to one of three nodes $(X{uni}$ in this figure), not to all hosts.
+The advantage of anycasting is that the source node can receive a specific service without knowledge of current conditions in service nodes and/or networks.
+When host $X{uni}$ goes down, the packet for $A{anv}$ can be sent to another host $(Y{uni} \text{ or } Z{uni})$ (Fig. 1).
+How appropriately the destination node is chosen from anycast membership depends on the anycast routing protocol, which will be discussed later.

 However, IPv6 anycasting still has several problems that need to be clarified within the context of the current specifications.
 First, we should have clear answers to "what kinds of applications are suited to using anycasting?" and "what are the advantages/disadvantages of using anycasting for applications?"
 Another problem with IPv6-based anycasting is that a routing protocol has not been included in its specifications, which is indispensable in making anycasting more widespread.
 The router should play an active role in deciding the destination network so that anycast packets can be appropriately forwarded.
 We need to design and implement an anycast routing protocol that is suited to anycast applications.
 We also need a migration scenario where the Internet will gradually be able to support anycasting.
-For example, anycast routing should work adequately (though not necessarily optimally) even when only a few nodes and/or routers support anycast routing within the Internet.
-We will discuss problems with anycast routing in Section III, and present our proposal in Section V.
+For example, anycast routing should work adequately (although not necessarily optimally) even when only a few nodes and/or routers support anycast routing within the Internet.
+We will discuss problems with anycast rout-